Giftbit/Lightrail-API-V2-Docs/docs/drop-in-gift-cards.md

 See the [Programs endpoint reference](https://lightrailapi.docs.apiary.io/#reference/0/programs/create-program) for details on what parameters can be set.

 #### Drop-in Configuration
-This step is usually done in the web app (coming soon!) but currently must be done through the API.
+Is done through the API.
 This example uses the fictional company "Rocketship" to represent your company.

 **Important notes:**
 - `stripePublicKey`: Use your test-mode publishable key for development and testing.